 However, having never gone trail running before, I really had no idea what to expect.
 Visions of dense, overgrown jungle filled with monster mozzies were adding to the slight buzz of panic I was feeling; a 10.5k run for a casual runner can be a challenge… but it promised to be different at the very least.

 “This run you are about to go on is truly unique.
-You are not going to get another one [like it] in Singapore, or even this region,” said Minister for Environment and Water Resources and guest-of-honour Vivian Balakrishnan at the start line.
+You are not going to get another one in Singapore, or even this region,” said Minister for Environment and Water Resources and guest-of-honour Vivian Balakrishnan at the start line.

 It was hot, blisteringly hot.
 Hotter than the devil’s sweaty armpit (I have a wicked sunburn to show for it).
 Within the first kilometre, I was slowing down considerably and my breathing was becoming alarmingly shallow.
 A common gripe among the runners was that the race started way too late – 9am – so the heat was at full strength.
 Fortunately thpough, there were sufficient drink stations and first aid on hand.